JohnSpeno/owney/README.md

 reason, sometimes the status changes of your shipments are not updated in a timely fashion.
 For example, you may see a shipment arrive and yet you may not get a notice of its delivery until days later, even if the shipment was delivered on the same day as it arrived.

-Shipments to US Military Bases (APO) probably won't ever get marked as *delivered* so you'll want to do that by hand.
+Shipments to US Military Bases (APO addresses) often won't get marked as *delivered* so you'll want to do that by hand.

+Another issue that can confuse Owney is when there is a difference between the results of a TrackRequest and TrackFieldRequest API calls.
+Owney uses TrackFieldRequest exclusively.
+You may notice that sometimes the USPS online tracking page shows different results than Owney.
+In those cases, a TrackRequest API call would probably show more up to date data, but Owney won't know about it unless you edit the shipment by hand.

 Author
 ------